 It's over.
-You're not searching for signs that your husband or wife wants a divorce, they want a divorce.
+You're not searching for signs that your husband or wife wants a divorce.
+They are ready, and want a divorce.

 Here is what you need to know: